awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-install.md

 1. Pull and run the latest Amazon ECS container agent on your container instance\.
 **Note**
 Use Docker restart policies or a process manager \(such as upstart or systemd\) to treat the container agent as a service or a daemon and ensure that it is restarted after exiting\.
 For more information, see [Automatically start containers](https://docs.docker.com/engine/admin/host_integration/) and [Restart policies](https://docs.docker.com/engine/reference/run/#restart-policies-restart) in the Docker documentation\.
 The Linux variants of the Amazon ECS\-optimized AMI use the `ecs-init` RPM for this purpose, and you can view the [source code for this RPM](https://github.com/aws/amazon-ecs-init) on GitHub\.
-For example systemd unit files for Ubuntu 16\.04 and CentOS 7, see [Example Container Instance User Data Configuration Scripts](example_user_data_scripts.md)\.
+For example systemd unit files for Ubuntu 16\.04 and CentOS 7, see [Example container instance user data configuration scripts](example_user_data_scripts.md)\.

    The following example of the agent run command is broken into separate lines to show each option\.
 For more information about these and other agent runtime options, see [Amazon ECS Container Agent Configuration](ecs-agent-config.md)\.
 **Important**